The artichoke: nature’s finger food.

 Au naturale.
 Simply steamed.
 Is any other plain vegetable quite so botanically romantic?
 Maybe it’s the delicately sweet flavor.
 Maybe it’s because they love cool, salty California air, like I do.
 Maybe it’s because you’re literally eating a dang flower!
 Whatever it is, sitting down to share an artichoke is something special.

 The trickiest thing about artichokes is that they seem to vary in their toughness.
 Some are a little fresher and more supple, and don’t need to cook as long.
 Others are extra fibrous and ornery, and benefit from extra cooking time.
-Mine were closer to the latter, so take that into account.
-I have a hard time imagining the flesh getting too deliciously soft and creamy, but if you’re worried about overcooking you can always start low and turn the cooker back on for a couple of extra minutes if needed.
+This time, mine were closer to the latter; if you’re worried about overcooking you can always start low and turn the cooker back on for a couple of extra minutes if needed.

 If you need a crash course in eating the thing, I’ll refer to the experts.
 When you pluck the leaves, you can dip them in warm garlic butter or something mayonnaise-y.
 I dipped a few into Trader Joe’s Champagne Vinaigrette, which has a nice dijonnaise flair.
 Next time I’m tempted to try something like chimichurri or green goddess dressing.
 Be creative and have fun with it!

 It’s just such a delight to serve up a steamy artichoke as a first course – a simple luxury.
 Now that I know how easy it can be, I’m seeing a lot more of them in my future.
 There’s no reason to save it for special occasions!